jakewalsh90/Terraform-Azure/Single-Region-Azure-BaseLab/README.md

 ## Actions
 The following resources are deployed:

-1. Two Resource Groups, one for the Lab infrastructure, and another for Security related items
+1. Two Resource Groups, one for the Lab infrastructure, and another for Security related items.
 2. Two VNETs, a Hub and a Spoke, which are peered.
 DNS is set on the VNETs to the Domain Controller IP, Azure DNS, and finally, Google DNS.
 3. Three Subnets in each VNET, with a Subnet delegated to Azure NetApp Files in the Spoke VNET.
 4. Uses the [Automatic-ClientIP-NSG](../Automatic-ClientIP-NSG) to setup a Network Security Group that allows RDP access in - this NSG rule uses the external IP of the machine that runs Terraform.